Searching Chronicling America

 - PDF: View, save or print the PDF version of that newspaper page.
 The searchable text is embedded into the PDF.

-Select JP2 to download the image as a JPEG 2000, which is a higher quality image file than a PDF.
-Not every computer comes equipped with software that opens JP2s, so see the information below in Clip Image (Print) to learn how to download the image as a JPG file.
+- JP2: Download the image as a JPEG 2000, which is a higher quality image file than a PDF.
+Not every computer comes equipped with software that opens JP2s, so see the information below in Scissors Icon (Clip Image/Print) to learn how to download the image as a JPG file.

-or the scissor icon opens a new tab or window in your browser so that you an easily print the image.
+opens a new tab or window in your Internet browser so that you an easily print the image.
 Citation information (Newspaper Title

 , Publisher Location